Global Perspectives on Microaggressions in Higher Education : Understanding and Combating Covert Violence in Universities book cover

 Biography

-Christine L. Cho is an Associate Professor at Nipissing University’s Schulich School of Education, Canada.
+Christine L. Cho is a Professor at Nipissing University’s Schulich School of Education, Canada.

-Julie K. Corkett is an Associate Professor at Nipissing University’s Schulich School of Education, Canada.
+Julie K. Corkett is a Professor at Nipissing University’s Schulich School of Education, Canada.